jojow/raspbian-luks-encrypt/README.md

 Burn the Raspbian Stretch image to the SDCard using Etcher or a similiar tool

-Download the scripts from the repo and place them inside /boot/install/
+Download the scripts from the repo and place them inside **/boot/install/** (USE EXACTLY THIS DIRECTORY BECAUSE SOME HARDCODED STUFF INSIDE THE SCRIPTS!)

 Run script:
 ````